netgroup-polito/frog4-openstack-do/README_LAUNCH_VNF.md

 * `management-address`: the URL to be used to interact with the OpenStack domain orchestrator;
 * `type`: indicates the domain type, which is `OS` (i.e., OpenStack) in our case;
-* `functional-capability`-`type`: the functional capability associated with your VNF.
+* `functional-capability`/`type`: the functional capability associated with your VNF.
 In our example, our VNF image implements a `bridge`.

 ## Write and deploy your NF-FG